rekalogika/rekalogika.dev/docs/file/03-file.md

 $width = $file->get(ImageMetadataInterface::class)?->getWidth();
 $height = $file->get(ImageMetadataInterface::class)?->getHeight();

-// you can also do the following, useful when specifying FQCNs is unwieldy, like
+// You can also use string identifiers, useful when specifying FQCNs is
-// in Twig templates
+// unwieldy, like in Twig templates

 $width = $file->get('imageMetadata')?->getWidth();
 $height = $file->get('imageMetadata')?->getHeight();